 Agency policy 1800 explains the Non-English-Speaking Offender Program as the following, "The Director of Prisons will designate certain facilities to be housing locations for those offenders unable to speak or understand English.
 All non-English speaking offenders are assigned to these facilities unless the designated facilities cannot satisfy the security, treatment, or other needs of the non-English speaking offender.
 Classification action will document the reasons for the assignment to an alternate facility if the non-English speaking offender is transferred from the designated facility."
 The policy further explains the programming provided to the offenders designated to participate in this program.
-The programs offered are English as a Second Language (ESL), dedicated case managers, and facility signs that provide information and directions to the offender population will be posted in English, Spanish and in the international symbol format.
+The programs offered are English as a Second Language (ESL), dedicated case managers, and facility signs that provide information and directions to the offender population will be posted in English and Spanish.